kharsha26/StockSense/README.md

 ---

-# 👨‍💻 Author
+#  Author

 **Sree Harsha**

-AI/ML • Quant Analytics • Full Stack Development • Generative AI
+AI/ML • Full Stack Development

 ---

-# 📜 License
+#  License

 This project is developed for **academic, portfolio, and research demonstration purposes**.

 ---

-# ⭐ Support

-If you found this useful:

 * ⭐ Star the repository
 * 🍴 Fork it